NHL on television in the 2000s: 2003

+TSN's most recent period as national rightsholder lasted from 2002 to 2014.
+During this period, TSN usually televised three or four games per week during the regular season, with its flagship broadcast, Wednesday Night Hockey, airing on Wednesdays.

 TSN began airing Toronto Maple Leafs games regionally, presented by Molson as Molson Canadian Leafs Hockey, in the 1998–99 season, when they first lost the national contract.
 The package was originally for 30 games, but reduced to 17 once TSN re-acquired the national rights in 2002.
 Ten of those games were ones that TSN acquired from the NHL to air nationally.
 The other seven, TSN acquired from the Maple Leafs as regional games.
 However, TSN eventually came to an agreement with the other five Canadian clubs to air these games nationally.
-Play by play of the regional Leafs games was originally handled by Joe Bowen and Harry Neale, with Glenn Healy serving as "Inside the Glass" reporter.
+Play by play of the regional Leafs games was originally handled by Joe Bowen and Harry Neale, with Glenn Healy serving as ice-level reporter.
 When TSN re-acquired the national cable rights to the NHL in 2002, Pierre McGuire was hired as its lead hockey analyst.
 After the 2011 NHL Draft, it was announced McGuire had taken a full-time position as a reporter for NBC Sports, effective as of the 2011–12 season.
 Pierre still makes occasional appearances as an analyst during TSN's hockey coverage and on TSN Radio.

 In 2003, the Montreal Canadiens announced a deal to license its French-language broadcast rights for all of its preseason, season, and playoff games to RDS.
 This was controversial as it threatened the longest-running television show in Quebec, Radio-Canada's La Soirée du hockey.
 Days later, an agreement was reached whereby RDS and Radio-Canada would simultaneously broadcast Canadiens games on Saturday nights, saving the show.
 Within the province of Quebec, this arrangement stopped after the 2003–04 NHL season, and French-language Canadiens broadcasts now air only on RDS.
 Simulcasted coverage continued in regions that do not receive RDS on analog TV (all of Canada south/west of the Ottawa Region) on Radio-Canada until the 2006–07 NHL season.
 In addition to Canadiens games, RDS also televised a smaller package of Ottawa Senators games, which appear on either RDS or RDS Info as well as other games.
 RDS also had the French-language rights to the Stanley Cup playoffs and Finals through 2014, regardless of which teams participated.